OpenEarable/open-earable/README.md

 ## Setup

 ### Arduino IDE
 Download and install the Arduino IDE.
-As OpenEarable is based on the "Arduino Nano 33 BLE Sense" board.
-Therefore you first have to install the required dependencies in your Arduino IDE following this [Setup Guide](https://docs.arduino.cc/hardware/nano-33-ble-sense).
+OpenEarable is based on the "Arduino Nano 33 BLE Sense" board.
+Therefore, you first have to install the required dependencies in your Arduino IDE following this [Setup Guide](https://docs.arduino.cc/hardware/nano-33-ble-sense).

-### C++ Libraries
+### Arduino Libraries
-The following C++ Libraries have to be installed in your Arduino IDE:
+The following Arduino Libraries have to be installed in your Arduino IDE by navigating to `Sketch -> Include Library -> Manage Libraries`:
 - [EdgeML-Arduino](https://github.com/edge-ml/EdgeML-Arduino)
 - [Adafruit_BMP280](https://github.com/adafruit/Adafruit_BMP280_Library)
 - [DFRobot_BMX160](https://github.com/DFRobot/DFRobot_BMX160)